 What’s the difference?

-- Safety switches monitor the flow of electricity through a circuit and detect a problem that may pose a risk to personal safety and turn the power off within 0.03 of a second.
-Click here to see a safety Switch.
+- Monitor the flow of electricity through a circuit and detect a problem that may pose a risk to personal safety and turn the power off within 0.03 of a second, and

-- Safety switches always have a test button and 30ma printed on them.
-They are also sometimes labelled with the words "safety switch".
+- Always have a test button and 30ma printed on them.
+They are also sometimes labelled with the words “safety switch”.

-- Circuit breakers provide short-circuit and overcurrent protection such as when a power point is overloaded.
+- provide short-circuit and overcurrent protection such as when a power point is overloaded.
 Click here to view a circuit breaker.